phoenix-4u/Agentic-Patient-Trial-Matching/README.md

     *   Vite will output the URL where the frontend is running (usually `http://localhost:5173`).
 Open this URL in your browser.
 ```

-▶️ Running the Application

-Start the Backend Server:

-Open a terminal in the backend directory.

-Activate the virtual environment (source venv/bin/activate or .\venv\Scripts\activate).

-Run Uvicorn:

-uvicorn main:app --reload --port 8000
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

-The backend API should now be running at http://localhost:8000.
-You can test it by visiting http://localhost:8000/health in your browser (should show {"status":"ok"}).

-Start the Frontend Development Server:

-Open a separate terminal in the frontend directory.

-Run the Vite development server:

-npm run dev
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

-Vite will output the URL where the frontend is running (usually http://localhost:5173).
-Open this URL in your browser.

 Using the Demo: